Table of Contents

 Human Resources: Is our productivity on track?

-The second of our operational metrics examples we will focus on is the employee performance, shown through an HR dashboard presented below.
+The second of our operational metrics examples we will focus on is employee performance, shown through an HR dashboard presented below.

 **click to enlarge**

 Another interesting metric to take into account is the overtime hours.
-That way is easy to spot if employees are understaffed or lack training, that can also affect productivity.
+That way is easy to spot if employees are understaffed or lack training, which can also affect productivity.
 The main focus is not to put workers under pressure which can lead to demotivation.
 A comprehensive HR report can utilize all the effectiveness needed to develop and maintain a sustainable workforce in a company.

 Sales: What details should I keep an eye on?

 One of our operational metrics examples we will focus on next is sales.
-When considering the sales cycle process, it is of utmost importance to compile a succinct operations’ monitoring process to ensure all the sales stages, leading to conversions, are covered.
+When considering the sales cycle process, it is of utmost importance to compile a succinct operations monitoring process to ensure all the sales stages leading to conversions are covered.

 **click to enlarge**

 The KPIs shown in the example above provide the operational details needed to compile a holistic overview of the sales conversion rate cycle.
 Leads don’t always turn into opportunities, and proposals don’t always yield wins, but the monitoring process of your indicators can easily identify if the overall performance is on track and developing as planned.
 The magic is in the details, and this dashboard presentation can effectively round up the data story you need.

 Compiling information into a visual narrative can help organizations decipher all the raw waves of data since the human brain can process visuals 60.000 times faster than numbers, which can then enable the connection of multidimensional relationships between operational metrics, KPIs and make sense of interdepartmental and different organizational levels.